Ilavarasi

 Ilavarasi is an Indian actress.
-She has appeared in Tamil, Telugu, Malayalam Kannada and Hindi cinema.
+She has appeared in Tamil, Telugu, Malayalam, and Kannada cinema.
 She was one of the prominent lead actresses from 1982 to 1992.

-Her popular lead roles are vatsalyam along with Mammootty and Visu' s Samsaram Adhu Minsaram.
-She is credited as Ilavarasi in Tamil, Kalpana in Telugu and Manjula Sharma in Kannada.She is best known for her supporting roles in late 1990s.
+Her popular lead roles are Vatsalyam along with Mammootty and Visu' s Samsaram Adhu Minsaram.
+She is credited as Ilavarasi in Tamil, Kalpana in Telugu and Manjula Sharma in Kannada.
+She is best known for her supporting roles in late 1990s.